Dr. Anupriya Singh

 About

 Dr. Anupriya Singh is Associate Professor in the School of Business at Nipissing University.
 She has extensive teaching experience in OB & HRM stream for courses at graduate and under-graduate level.
 She did her doctorate from Faculty of Management Studies, University of Delhi, India in performance management in 2010.
 Prior to joining Nipissing University, she has taught as Sessional Lecturer at Gordon S. Lang School of Business and Economics, University of Guelph and as Associate Professor at Lal Bahadur Shastri Institute of Management, Delhi.
+She has also been a Visiting Scholar at University of Massachusetts, Boston.

 Education